workshopdemos/zowe-python/Instructions.md

 But this creates another variable for one call.
 Better to have cleaner code (both visually and programmatically) and just not have another variable and line.

-Once you make this change, save and execute the python program:
+Once you make this change, save and execute the python program from the terminal:

 `python workshop.py`